thomasloven/hass-browser_mod/README.md

 ### Does this replace lovelace-fullykiosk
 It will, eventually.

+### Can the deviceID be used to track me across the internet

+No\*.
+The device is stored in your browsers localStorage - a data store which is sandboxed only to Home Assistant.
+That means only Home Assistant can access it.
+Furthermore, different Home Assistant installations cannot acces each others localStorage.

+Some of [my lovelace plugins](https://github.com/thomasloven/hass-config/wiki/My-Lovelace-Plugins) use the device to do different things for different *devices*.

+**\*: There is one exception.
+If you are using [Fully Kiosk Browser](https://www.ozerov.de/fully-kiosk-browser/), the deviceID is taken from the browser instead of being randomly generated.
+This deviceID will be the same for each website that asks for it.**

 ---
 <a href="https://www.buymeacoffee.com/uqD6KHCdJ" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/white_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>